millicast/millicast-sdk/developer-wsl-info.md

 ### Running Test
 After completing the general Millicast SDK setup instructions listed in the [developer-info.md](developer-info.md) file, WSL users may experience multiple issues when trying to run test locally.

- - The first issue you may encounter is a SyntaxError occuring at the Puppeteer/util/disposable.js file requiring a specific version of Node or higher.
-The error will appear in your terminal due to an unexpected "??=" token.
+ - The first issue you may encounter is a SyntaxError occuring at the Puppeteer/util/disposable.js file which will appear in your terminal as an error due to an unexpected "??=" token.

  ![Puppeteer Syntax error](image.png)